 Thesis or Final Project Presentation

 Whether you’re a student and your thesis is that last step to a new qualification, or a teacher guiding students through the process of assembling a final project, you know how a final presentation can make or break you.
 A good presentation should clearly outline your research process as well as your findings.

 Consider a layered approach to revealing information.
 You can hide additional points inside windows using interactivity and animation effects.
 The addition of tasteful animation effects can also keep your audience more engaged.
 Try adding some moving elements such as the ones found below:

 Are you working with younger students or looking to surprise your audience?
 We’ve got you covered there too.

-- Using a “paint” option to turn your presentations into digital whiteboards where you or your students can circle key points, draw corresponding images and more.
+- Using the paint mode to turn your presentations into digital whiteboards where you or your students can circle key points, draw images and more.

 - Inserting games.
 They can be as simple as word-picture match activities (as seen in page 5 of this book activity for French ESL learners) or as thrilling as a Harry Potter breakout or digital escape room.
 LearningApps is a good free site where you can make simple games to insert into your presentations.